SebastiaanZ/github-status-embed-for-discord/README.md

-# discord-status-embed
+# GitHub Status Embed for Discord
-Send a custom Discord GitHub status embed to a webhook
+Send a custom GitHub Status Embed to a Discord webhook.